Universal framework for anisotropic particles with resonance laws and splitting

-These eigenstates are superpositions of spherical harmonics in all space, as is explained in Methods.
+These eigenstates are superpositions of spherical harmonics in all space, as is explained in the SM.
 Note that when imposing the boundary condition, this class of functions preserves the functional form under $\partial\psi_{bl}/\partial x_i \hat{r}^i$ inside the particle.
-Thus, the axial permittivities satisfy novel and interesting sum rules, this time for a general biaxial medium.
-These sum rules result in resonance splitting compared to the isotropic-sphere resonances: anisotropic bulk media usually exhibit a distinct resonance in each axis.
-Thus, for a resonance in a given axis in the bulk medium ($\epsilon_{1i}<0$), usually the sums result in two resonances occurring at different frequencies.
-Hence, for a biaxial material whose bulk exhibits three resonances, our resonance conditions predict 18 different peaks in the spectrum in addition to the 3 dipole resonances.
-In the Supplementary Material (SM) we show that the derived uniaxial modes form a complete set and if additional biaxial modes exist they are typically negligible.
-In Fig. 1 we present a scheme of the angular distributions of the electroquasistatic modes of isotropic and anisotropic particles.
-One can see that anisotropic particles support significantly different modes, which typically appear in several spectral regions as each axial permittivity experiences a resonanance at a different frequency (colors correspond to frequencies).
+These sum rules also result in resonance splitting compared to the isotropic-sphere resonances: for a resonance in a given axis in the bulk medium ($\epsilon_{1i}<0$), the sum rules typically result in two resonances occurring at distinct frequencies.
+In the SM we derive eigenstate field expansions for any excitation source and show that the derived uniaxial modes form a complete set and if additional biaxial modes exist they are negligible.
+In Fig. 2 we present a scheme of the angular distributions of the electroquasistatic modes of isotropic and anisotropic particles.
+One can see that anisotropic particles support significantly different modes, which appear in several spectral regions as each axial permittivity experiences a resonance at a different frequency (colors correspond to frequencies).
 In addition, their direction is determined only by the crystal orientation.
-Moreover, anisotropic particles exhibit rich physics with resonance splitting for both uniaxial and biaxial particles and degeneracy in frequency for uniaxial particles, which leads to superimposed modes.
+Moreover, anisotropic particles exhibit rich physics with resonance splitting (illustrated by a slight color change) for both uniaxial and biaxial particles and degeneracy in frequency for uniaxial particles, which leads to superimposed modes.
+We generalize this eigenmode derivation to the full-wave regime and obtain the Q factors analytically in the SM.